Ghee Vs. Butter: Health Benefits, Preparation, And Risks

 How To Cook With Ghee?

 In the debate of ghee vs. butter, the former has the edge over the latter.
 This is because ghee is casein- and lactose-free and is a good source of omega-3 fatty acids.
 However, when consumed in moderation, both fats offer a variety of health benefits.
 They have a similar nutritional profile packed with fats, vitamins, and proteins.
-Ghee may help lower the risk of cardiovascular disorders, reduce inflammation, and prevent the buildup of fats in blood vessels.
+There are numerous ghee benefits such as it helps lower the risk of cardiovascular disorders, reduces inflammation, and prevents the buildup of fats in blood vessels.
 Whereas butter may help lower the risk of stroke and diabetes.
 However, when consumed in excess, both can cause problems.
 You should limit their use and consult a doctor if any adverse reactions occur.

 Frequently Asked Questions